-- 10.1 A student shall be declared 'SUCCESSFUL' or 'PASSED' in a semester, only when he gets a SGPA ≥ 5.00 (at the end of that particular Semester); and a student shall be declared 'SUCCESSFUL' or 'PASSED' in the entire B.Tech programme, only when he gets a CGPA ≥ 5.00 , subject to the condition that he secures a GP ≥ 5 (C Grade or above) in every registered course(s) in each semester (during the entire B.Tech Programme) for award of the degree. - 10.2 After the completion of each semester, a Grade Card or Grade Sheet (Memorandum of Grades) shall be issued to all the registered students of that semester, indicating the letter grades and credits earned.
-It shall show the details of the course(s) registered (course(s) code, title, number of credits, grade earned etc.), credits earned, SGPA and CGPA.
+- he gets a CGPA $\geq$ 5.00, subject to the condition that he secures a GP $\geq$ 5 (C Grade or above) in every registered course(s) in each semester (during the entire B.Tech Programme) for award of the degree. - 10.2 After the completion of each semester, a Grade Card or Grade Sheet (Memorandum of Grades) shall be issued to all the registered students of that semester, indicating the letter grades and credits earned.
+It shall show the details of the course(s) registered (course(s) code, title, number of credits, grade earned etc.), credits earned, SGPA and CGPA. - 10.3 There shall be no exemption of credits under any circumstances.